Black and white kitchens: a winning combination

-With a range of amazing colors and unique coatings, Dekton ultra-compact surfaces will also allow you to design a stylish yet practical kitchen in black and white.
+With a range of amazing colors and unique coatings, Dekton ultra-compact surfaces will also allow you to design a stylish yet practical black and white kitchen.
 Available options include the black tones of Radium from the Industrial Collection, Spectra from the XGloss Solid Collection, and Borea from the Wild Collection.
 The last-mentioned finish offers a faux wood texture and is ideal for adding quality and originality to your kitchen.
 Some of the most notable Dekton designs in white are Nilium, one of the newest options from the Industrial Collection, and two coatings from the Natural Collection, Aura 15 and Entzo, both of which offer a realistic faux marble look.
 From the XGloss Solid Collection, Halo is another design worth mentionning.
 All these surfaces boast the high performing features that Dekton has to offer: a high resistance to stains, abrasions, cold, heat, scratches, etc.

 2- White with black hints